On mixed-$\omega$-sheaves: Mixed- -sheaves and mixed- -big sheaves

 For some geometric applications, the notion of mixed-$\omega$-big-sheaves and pure-$\omega$-big-sheaves is very useful.

 \begin{defn}[Mixed-$\omega$-big-sheaf and pure-$\omega$-big-sheaf] Let $\mathcal F$ be a torsion-free coherent sheaf on a normal quasi-projective variety $W$.
-If there exist projective surjective morphisms $f:V\to W$, $p:V\to Z$, and an ample divisor $A$ on $Z$ satisfying the following conditions: \begin{itemize} \item[(i)] $V$ is a smooth quasi-projective variety, \item[(ii)] $Z$ is a normal quasi-projective variety, \item[(iii)] $D$ is a simple normal crossing divisor on $V$, \item[(iv)] there exists a projective surjective morphism $q:Z\to W$ such that $f=q\circ p$, and \item[(v)] $\mathcal F$ is a direct summand of $f_*\mathcal O_V(K_V+D+P)$, where $P$ is a Cartier divisor on $V$ such that $P\sim _{\mathbb Q}p^*A$, \end{itemize}
+If there exist projective surjective morphisms $f\colon V\to W$, $p\colon V\to Z$, and an ample divisor $A$ on $Z$ satisfying the following conditions: \begin{itemize} \item[(i)] $V$ is a smooth quasi-projective variety, \item[(ii)] $Z$ is a normal quasi-projective variety, \item[(iii)] $D$ is a simple normal crossing divisor on $V$, \item[(iv)] there exists a projective surjective morphism $q\colon Z\to W$ such that $f=q\circ p$, and \item[(v)] $\mathcal F$ is a direct summand of $f_*\mathcal O_V(K_V+D+P)$, where $P$ is a Cartier divisor on $V$ such that $P\sim _{\mathbb Q}p^*A$, \end{itemize} then $\mathcal F$ is called a {\em{mixed-$\omega$-big-sheaf}} on $W$.
+As in Definition \ref{p-def5.1}, $\mathcal F$ is called a {\em{pure-$\omega$-big-sheaf}} on $W$ when $D=0$.
+The relationships between $V$, $W$, $Z$ and $f$, $p$, $q$ can be visualized as follows.